 The next step after you’ve established your “why” and are working toward actually producing your content is to find the “golden nuggets” that help you convey your message.
 Most people would call this the outlining stage.
 It’s the part where you decide the key points that you’re going to structure your content around which will guide its flow of information.

-These main points will then become your main H2’s or the chapters of your table of contents.
+These main points will then become your main H2’s or the chapters of your table of contents, if your content is longer form.
 You don’t want to hide them since they are the reason the audience is here; make them as pronounced as possible.

 Creating Content Around Video and vice versa